tsmoreau/docs/docs/wp-and-research/privacy.md

 * The validity of the ring confidential transaction (RingCT) `sig` by calling `RingCTVerifier` precompiled contract.
 * The validity of Bulletproofs `bp` by calling `BulletproofVerifier` precompiled contract.

-### Anonymous reception of TOMO
+### Anonymous reception of TAO
 Once the transaction is confirmed, `Bob` needs to scan all newly created `notes` on the privacy smart contract to recognize which one belongs to him.
 `Bob` uses his private view key to decode the encrypted transaction amount.
-A proof-of-concept code for the privacy contract can be found [here](https://github.com/tomochain/privacy-sc).
+A proof-of-concept code for the privacy contract can be found [here](https://github.com/taoblockchain/privacy-sc).

-Due to the math complexity of RingCT and Bulletproofs, we omit the construction algorithms for those proofs here and will detail them in TomoChain's tech blog.
+Due to the math complexity of RingCT and Bulletproofs, we omit the construction algorithms for those proofs here and will detail them in Tao's tech blog.

 ## Private token standard
-TomoP is designed to support private tokens issued on TomoChain.
+TaoP is designed to support private tokens issued on Tao.
-A new private token standard TRC21P will be supportec by extending the TRC21 token standard.
+A new private token standard TRC2P will be supportec by extending the TRC2 token standard.

 ## Regulatory compliance
 By using a dual-key-like system, any user could register her/his private view key to an authorized authority.